John C. Slater: Early life and education

-Slater's father, born in Virginia, who had been an undergraduate at Harvard, became head of the English Department at the University of Rochester, which would also be Slater's undergraduate alma mater.
+Slater's father, John Rothwell Slater, was born in Virginia and had been an undergraduate at Harvard, and had become head of the English Department at the University of Rochester, which would also be Slater's undergraduate alma mater.
 Slater's youthful interests were with things mechanical, chemical, and electrical.
-A family helper, a college girl, finally put a name (then little-known as a subject) to his set of interests: physics.
 When Slater entered the University of Rochester in 1917 he took physics courses and as a senior assisted in the physics laboratory and did his first independent research for a special honors thesis, a measurement of the dependence on pressure of the intensities of the Balmer lines of hydrogen.

 He was accepted into Harvard graduate school, with the choice of a fellowship or assistantship.
 He chose the assistantship, during which he worked for Percy W. Bridgman.
 He followed Bridgman's courses in fundamental physics and was introduced into the then-new quantum physics with the courses of E. C. Kemble.
 He completed the work for the Ph.D. in three years by publishing his (1924) paper Compressibility of the Alkali Halides, which embodied the thesis work he had done under Bridgman.
 His heart was in theory, and his first publication was not his doctor's thesis, but a note (1924) to Nature on Radiation and Atoms.

 After receiving his Ph.D., Slater held a Hamard Sheldon Fellowship for study in Europe.
 He spent a period in Cambridge, England, before going to Copenhagen.
+He did not have a happy time working with Bohr who he found domineering and regretted that his name was attached to the ill-fated Bohr-Kramers-Slater (BKS) theory.
+Slater already had the idea that it was the photon that carried radiation energy.
+As he relates:

+On the plus side, Slater's name was now well known by association with Bohr.
 On returning to America, Slater joined the Harvard Physics Department.